markbanaria/survey-form/README.md

 ### 1. **HTTP Request**

 To submit survey responses using an HTTP request, configure the `SubmissionConfig` with the `http` submission type.
-You will need to provide the API endpoint URL, headers, and a body builder function.
+You will need to provide the API endpoint URL, headers, a body builder function, and optionally, callbacks to handle events like submission start, success, and error.

 **Example:**